-- 5. Data Source, Collection and Reporting: Data are compiled from quarterly reports submitted by faculty and staff based on their daily activities and contacts with clients.
-Extension and Research personnel provide quarterly reports which are used to report these data to the Office of Planning and Evaluation (OPE).
-The OPE utilizes the data to compile quarterly reports to LaPAS, and other reports to federal and state agencies and other entities. - Calculation Methodology: Indicator is calculated based on the quarterly report data submitted by research and extension professionals. - 7.
-Scope: The overall data are aggregated.
-However, they could be disaggregated to reflect different areas. - 8.
-Caveats: No real weakness.
-Indicator value is obtained by utilizing existing data. - 9.
-Accuracy, Maintenance, Support: Indicator was audited.
-Guidelines for reporting educational contacts have been established and personnel trained on how to report data used to calculate this indicator. - 10.
-Responsible Person: The research scientists, extension specialists, extension staff, and the Office of Planning and Evaluation are responsible for this indicator.
+Data are compiled from quarterly reports submitted by faculty and staff based on their daily activities and contacts with clients.
+Extension and Research professionals provide quarterly reports which are used to report these data to the Office of Planning and Evaluation (OPE).
+The OPE utilizes the data to compile quarterly reports to LaPAS, and other reports to federal and state agencies and other entities.

+Indicator is calculated as computer summarization of educational programs by objective and is based on the quarterly report data submitted by research and extension professionals.